-A gifted footballer whose career was unfortunately marred by injuries, Stephen Clemence retired from playing in 2010 at the age of 32 after a spell in the Championship with Leicester City.
+Stephen Clemence, a gifted footballer whose career was unfortunately marred by injuries, retired from playing in 2010 at the age of 32 after a spell playing in the Championship with Leicester City.

 Clemence was always held in high regard by supporters of all the clubs he played for due to the passion and drive he displayed in his perfomances on the pitch.

 In the summer of 2010, shortly after he had announced his retirement, Clemence first dipped his toe into coaching when he was appointed as a reserve team development coach at Sunderland, linking up with his former manager at Birmingham City, Steve Bruce.

-In June 2012, Steve Bruce was appointed manager of Championship side Hull City and he immediately recruited Clemence as manager of their reserve team and promoted him to first team coach two years later
+When Bruce was appointed manager of Championship side Hull City in the summer of 2012 he immediately recruited Clemence as manager of their reserve team and promoted him to first team coach two years later

-A successful four years at Hull City came to an end for Stephen Clemence in October 2016 when he rejoined his former manager Steve Bruce at Aston Villa as his new first team coach.
+A successful four years at Hull City came to an end for Clemence in October 2016 when he joined the recently appointed Bruce at Aston Villa as his first team coach.

 Stephen Clemence: Premier League Statistics